 SQUISH_LIBQTDIR– This is read in the AUT's environment by the Squish hooking code and by squishserver for Qt-based AUTs.
 If set, Squish will look in the directory specified by this variable for the Qt library during AUT startup and hooking.

 SQUISH_LIBQTDIRis deprecated.
-With Qt5, this variable only works on Windows.
-Use the
+Since Qt 5, this variable only works on Windows.
+Use

 DYLD_FRAMEWORK_PATHon MacOS, or the

 PATHon Windows to help the OS find Qt libraries, in the case where they are not being found by Squish during AUT startup.